 Plato also comes with a beautiful Bootstrap 4 "dark" theme, a little easier on the eyes...

 Plato is built upon modules.
 Modules are small independent NuGet packages or Visual Studio projects that fit together to make up all of the functionality offered within Plato.
-Modules will typically take advantage of several extensibility points offered by the Plato to introduce new features & functionality into Plato.
+Modules will typically take advantage of several extensibility points exposed by Plato to introduce new features & functionality into Plato.

-Plato comes with over 100+ official modules, and it's own module manager to easily easily enable , disable or upgrade modules with a single click.
+Plato comes with over 180+ official modules, and it's own module manager to easily easily enable, disable or upgrade modules with a single click.

 Modules are versioned separately from Plato and can be updated independently from the Plato core, modules are also great if you want to add your own functionality to Plato as you can develop this functionality as a standalone module with the confidence your module won't break when a major update for the Plato core is released.